This article will discuss the Malta digital nomad visa, its eligibility criteria, and its benefits.

 - Pick Up Your NRP

 Once your application is accepted, you will be issued a letter of approval in principle.
-Afterward, you’ll need to submit proof of accommodation and a health insurance policy within 30 working days from the date you’ve received the letter.
+Afterwards, you’ll need to submit proof of accommodation and a health insurance policy within 30 working days from the date you’ve received the letter.

 The residence card is issued within two to three weeks.
 Once issued, you will be notified via email and requested to pick up the NRP in person from Residency Malta’s offices.

-Benefits of Acquiring A Malta Digital Nomad Visa
+Benefits of Acquiring a Malta Digital Nomad Visa

 Tax-Friendly Environment